-This definition of income tends to match what would show up on your tax return as income.
+When talking about retirement "income," many people assume that it refers to money from a job they have, Social Security benefits they receive, pension income, or interest and dividends from investments they own.
+This definition of income tends to match what would show up on a tax return as income.
 However, this definition of income doesn’t always work for retirement planning.

-What you need in retirement is cashflow.
+What you need in retirement is cash flow.
 Each month you have expenses, and you need cash coming in to meet those expenses.
-Depending on how you plan for retirement, that cashflow might come from many different places, and not all of it will fit the technical definition of income.
+Depending on how you plan for retirement, that cash flow might come from many different places, and not all of it will fit the technical definition of income.

-When it matures you plan to spend both the principal and interest to purchase the car.
-You will have the cashflow you need to buy the car, but when the CD or bond matures it will not be reported as income on your tax return.
+When it matures, you plan to spend both the principal and interest to purchase the car.
+You will have the cash flow you need to buy the car, but when the CD or bond matures, it will not be reported as income on your tax return.

 Instead, you will report the interest the CD earned as income on your tax return each year along the way—even though you let the interest accumulate.
-In retirement, you want to plan out your cashflow needs and choose investments that have an appropriate risk level to match those needs.
+In retirement, you want to plan out your cash flow needs and choose investments that have an appropriate risk level to match those needs.

 The amount of income you report on your tax return may be quite different than your annual cash flow needs.
 For example, in early retirement, you may report less income on your tax return, and in later retirement, you may report more income—yet your cash flow could remain the same.
 How could this be?

 Suppose you retire at 65, but you make a plan and start Social Security at age 70.
-To meet your cashflow needs from 65 to 70 you buy an immediate annuity with a five-year payout and you buy it with non-retirement money.
+To meet your cash flow needs from 65 to 70, you buy an immediate annuity with a five-year payout, and you buy it with non-retirement money.

 Does the Terminology Matter?

-Unless you have a lot of money relative to the amount of cashflow you will need in retirement, it is unlikely you will be able to live off your income; instead it is likely you will need to use some of your principal by following a plan that allows you to use it at a measured pace so you have a comfortable retirement lifestyle, while at the same time not running the risk of running out of money.
-This kind of planning solves for the amount of cashflow you will need.
+Unless you have a lot of money relative to the amount of cash flow you will need in retirement, it is unlikely you will be able to live off your income.
+Instead, it is likely you will need to use some of your principal by following a plan that allows you to use it at a measured pace so you have a comfortable retirement lifestyle—while at the same time, not running the risk of running out of money.
+This kind of planning solves for the amount of cash flow you will need.